shuvangkardas/blog/_posts/2022-06-26-Custom-Data-Structure-Guide-For-Arduino-and-Microcontroller-Project.md

 }

 ```

-See, you just need to do one single change to get the code memory efficient and faster than before.
+See!, you just need to do one single change to get the code memory efficient and faster than before.
 Now you need to pass the pointer of each `struct sensorData_t` variable.
 If you use `&` operator before any variable, it means the address of that variable, not the variable itself.
 In this way, you can pass the pointer(address) of the variable.

 ### Print Sensor data
 Now you have a custom data structure for sensor data payload.
 Leveraging the structure, you can build a bunch of functions for doing the different tasks on the sensor data.
 For debugging the data, you need a print function.
 So that you can use the same function throughout the whole codebase for debugging the sensor data.
 Let’s see, how can we write such a function for doing such a task?
 For demonstrating the printing, I am going to use the Arduino default print function, but the method is the same for different microcontroller platforms.